 - Those of you who have both a brick-and-mortar store and an online store can synchronize both online and offline payments with Square.
 Additionally, 2Checkout allows you to receive payments from nearly 200 countries in 87 different currencies.

 Hopefully, you’re in a good position now to make an informed decision about which payment gateway you should use.
+If you need help setting up your WooCommerce store or payment gateway you can hire WooCommerce developers to help you do the job stress-free.

 Which payment gateway do you use on your WooCommerce powered store?
 Let us know in the comments section below!